anonaddy/anonaddy/README.md

 #### **Can I login using an additional username?**

-You can add up to 3 additional usernames as a Pro user for a total of 4 (including the one you signed up with).
+You can add 1 additional username as a Lite user and up to 3 additional usernames as a Pro user for totals of 2 and 4 respectively (including the one you signed up with).
 You can currently only login with the one that you originally signed up with.

 #### **I'm not receiving any emails, what's wrong?**